GoogleCloudPlatform/cloud-foundation-fabric/modules/billing-budget/README.md

 # Google Cloud Billing Budget Module

-This module allows creating a Cloud Billing budget for a set of services and projects.
+XThis module allows creating a Cloud Billing budget for a set of services and projects.

 To create billing budgets you need one of the following IAM roles on the target billing account: